dawidl022/go-const-generics/projects/go-generic-array-sizes/proposal/comment2.md

 > must evaluate to a non-negative constant representable by a value of type
 > `int`

-This means that neither `int` not `uint` captures the valid values for array lengths, and so in theory neither `const[int]` nor `const[uint]` could be used to constrain a numerical type parameter used to size an array, since the programmer could instantiate such a type parameter with:
+This means that neither `int` nor `uint` captures the valid values for array lengths, and so in theory neither `const[int]` nor `const[uint]` could be used to constrain a numerical type parameter used to size an array since the programmer could instantiate such a type parameter with:

 1. a negative value for `const[int]`